-NEVER start the vent run with a street elbow at the vent collar to prevent serious injury or death.
-Using an elbow directly at the collar will not allow for a tight seal between the appliance and the vent pipe.

-ALWAYS use a length of straight pipe when starting the vent run.
+Do not start the vent run with a street elbow at the vent collar.
+Using an elbow directly at the collar will not allow for a tight seal between the appliances and vent pipe.
+A length of straight pipe must be used when starting the vent run.

-- To avoid moisture and frost build-up and to maintain clearances to openings on adjacent homes, 45° elbows, 90° elbows, or tees may be attached to the end of the termination vent pipe to direct the exhaust plumes away from buildings, as long as the total allowable vent lengths, maximum number of elbows, and distances to air intake restrictions are observed. - Do not store hazardous or flammable substances. near the vent termination. - · If this boiler will be installed in areas where snow is known to accumulate, protect the vent termination from blockage. - · Ensure that the vent termination is at least 12 in (300 mm) above the highest anticipated snow line, or as required by local codes, whichever is greater. - · Support the vent pipe with hangers at regular intervals or as required by local codes.
+- To avoid moisture and frost build-up and to maintain clearances to openings on adjacent homes, 45° elbows, 90° elbows, or tees may be attached to the end of the termination vent pipe to direct the exhaust plumes away from buildings, as long as the total allowable vent lengths, maximum number of elbows, and distances to air intake restrictions are observed. - Do not store hazardous or flammable substances near the vent termination. - If this boiler will be installed in areas where snow is known to accumulate, protect the vent termination from blockage. - Ensure that the vent termination is at least 12 in (300 mm) above the highest anticipated snow line, or as required by local codes, whichever is greater. - Support the vent pipe with hangers at regular intervals or as required by local codes.
 Exhaust and intake air pipes must be supported at least every 4 ft (1.2 m). - The vent for this appliance shall not terminate over public walkways; or near soffit vents or crawl space vents or a nuisance or hazard or cause property damage; or where condensate or vapor could cause damage or could be detrimental to the operation of regulators, relief valves, or other equipment.